 “I had an unforgettable first-hand experience watching the veterans in the One More Wave program in action,” said François-Xavier Hotier, President of Ulysse Nardin Americas.
 Mr. Hotier had been introduced to One More Wave by a friend of his, subsequently meeting Kyle Buckett, Managing Director of One More Wave, while visiting the U.S Navy SEAL Training Camp in Coronado, CA. “Their dedication, courage, and camaraderie is inspiring and we hope to bring more awareness to this important work.”

 “One More Wave was founded among the U.S. Navy SEALS community and is a certified non-profit 501(c)(3).
-They are based in San Diego and has been devoted to helping disabled veterans since 2015.
-One More Wave owns and operates their workshop making custom surfboards for wounded or disabled veterans that fits their needs and allows them to benefit from the unique therapeutic qualities of surfing.”
+They are based in San Diego and have been devoted to helping disabled veterans since 2015.
+One More Wave owns and operates their workshop making custom surfboards for wounded or disabled veterans that fit their needs and allows them to benefit from the unique therapeutic qualities of surfing.”

 “Surfing is actually one of the most effective therapies we’ve ever found for combating depression as well as post-traumatic stress,” says Kyle Buckett.
 “When veterans are in the ocean environment, they are completely in the moment and can escape from their injuries and traumas.
 It’s our job to put them out there with the right equipment and tie them in with the growing community of surfing veterans.”